 In November 2017, four ministers, 11 princes and several high-profile entrepreneurs were detained on orders of MBS in what was presented as an anti-corruption purge.
 However, the measures targeted many of his direct rivals, thus consolidating the prince's power over the kingdom.

-In April 2016, Mohammed introduced Vision 2030, Saudi Arabia's vision of the future, which is aimed at making the kingdom the heart of the Arab and Islamic world, an investment powerhouse, and a hub that connects three continents.
+In April 2016, Prince Mohammed introduced Vision 2030, Saudi Arabia's vision of the future, which is aimed at making the kingdom the heart of the Arab and Islamic world, an investment powerhouse, and a hub that connects three continents.

 The reformative initiative seeks to diversify and privatise the economy, and to make it less reliant on oil.
-By 2030, the initiative aims to establish an e-government system.
+By 2030, the initiative also aims to establish an e-government system.

 He also announced a $500bn plan to create a business and industrial zone extending across its borders into Jordan and Egypt.
 The 26,500 square-km zone, known as NEOM, will focus on industries including energy and water, biotechnology, food, advanced manufacturing and entertainment, and will power itself solely with wind power and solar energy.

 The crown prince has also called for more entertainment options in the kingdom for both families and youth.
-The cabinet passed regulation to lessen the power of the religious police, and an entertainment authority was established in May 2016.
+The cabinet passed regulation to reduce the power of the religious police, and an entertainment authority was established in May 2016.

 Source: Al Jazeera News